 The Board of Trustees has approved the adoption by the Fund of distribution and service plans (the "Plan") pursuant to Rule 12b-1 under the 1940 Act for Class A Shares, Class D Shares, and Class R Shares.
 Under the Plan, Class A Shares and Class D Shares of the Fund bear distribution and/or service fees paid to the Distributor, some of which may be paid to select broker-dealers or other financial intermediaries.
 Total compensation under the Plan may not exceed the maximum cap imposed by FINRA with respect to asset-based sales charges.
 Distribution fees paid to the Distributor may be spent on any activities or expenses primarily intended to result in the sale of the Fund's Shares.
 Under the Plan, the Fund pays the Distributor the entire fee, regardless of the Distributor's expenditures.
 Even if the Distributor's actual expenditures exceed the fee payable to the Distributor at any given time, the Fund will not be obligated to pay more than that fee.
 If the Distributor's actual expenditures are less than the fee payable to the Distributor at any given time, the Distributor may realize a profit from the arrangement.
-Pursuant to the Class A Plan and Class D Plan, the Fund may pay the Distributor a fee of up to 0.60% of the average monthly net assets attributable to Class A Shares or Class D Shares on an annualized basis, respectively, for distribution financing activities.
-Pursuant to the Class R Plan, the Fund may pay a financial intermediary a fee of up to 0.25% of the average monthly net assets attributable to Class R Shares for shareholder account servicing activities.
+Pursuant to the Class A Plan and Class D Plan, the Fund may pay the Distributor a fee of up to 0.60% of the average monthly net assets attributable to Class R Plan, the Fund may pay a financial intermediary a fee of up to 0.25% of the average monthly net assets attributable to Class R Plan, the Fund may pay a financial intermediary a fee of up to 0.25% of the average monthly net assets attributable to Class R Shares for shareholder account servicing activities.
 The entire amount of the fee may be used for shareholder servicing expenses.
 Over time, 12b-1 fees will increase the cost of your investment and may cost you more than paying other types of sales charges because these fees are paid out of the Fund's assets on an on-going basis.